Earth5R

 When asked about their hopes and dreams for themselves or their children, all of them agreed that all they want for their children is for them to have a good education, earn enough money and have a good life.

-When the interns asked the women where do they want to go for a holiday if given a chance, many of them could not give an answer because they do not know what is outside of the slum.
+When the interns asked the women of Dharavi where do they want to go for a holiday if given a chance, many of them could not give an answer because they do not know what is outside of the slum.
 Even if they do know there is a place called Goa, they do not know what kind of place Goa is.
 One of the women simply said she wants to go to a place with a swimming pool.
 This shows the lack of exposure and outside knowledge some of the slum people have.

 Uma and Safiya had the chance to talk to some young teenage girls and know more about their school life.
 One of the most important thing the interns found out from them is that most of them starts having sex education in school once they reach 12 years old.
 Hence, most of them have proper knowledge about female sanitation issues.